rjurney/Agile_Data_Code/ch3/README.md

 You'll need to replace the paths in the script at 'ch3/pig/elasticsearch.pig' to match your local 'elasticsearch' and 'wonderdog' install paths.
 Pay particular attention to the parameters given to 'com.infochimps.elasticsearch.pig.ElasticSearchStorage()', which is the path to 'elasticsearch.yml' (ElasticSearch's config file), and the path to ElasticSearch's 'plugins' directory.
 You must manually specify both.

+Note: do NOT use an underscore '_' in an elasticsearch index name.
+It will fail badly and you won't know why.

 ```
 /* Elasticsearch's own jars */
 REGISTER /me/Software/elasticsearch-0.20.2/lib/*.jar